innotrade/enapso-graphdb-admin/README.md

     });
 ```

-## List all Repositories operated in a GraphDB Instance
+## List all Repositories operated in the Graph Database Instance

-Get details of all repositories of the GraphDB repositories operated on the connected host:
+Get details of all repositories of the Graph Database repositories operated on the connected host:

 ```javascript
 graphDBEndpoint